noplacenoaddress/OpenBSD/README.md

 # echo b > /proc/sysrq-trigger
 ```

+#### Automatic system installation

-Next reopen the KVM web console and the installation process of OpenBSD will start.
+Open the `KVM` web console and the installation process of OpenBSD will start.
 Interrupt it choosing for the (S)hell option and:

 ```shell
 # dhclient vio0